vskvj3/flask-document-manager/README.md

 - flask application.
 #### document_manager.py
 - module with DocumentManager class to handle the database operations.
+#### tests/
+- some basic tests cases to ensure the working of DocumentManger class.

 ### How to run the app
 Install dependencies: